OSMCha/osmcha-frontend/ABOUT.md

 ### Why use OSMCha?

-* OSM is a crowdsourced project, and it is necessary to have user friendly tools for the community, to guide new contributors to make a great map.
+* OpenStreetMap is a crowdsourced project, and it is necessary to have user friendly tools for the community, to guide new contributors to make a great map.
 * Any given day, around 30,000 changesets containing additions, modifications, and deletions to the data make their way into OSM, which is driven by a strong community.